fourminute/Fluffy/README.md

 ## Install Python
 * Download and Install Python 3 from https://www.python.org/downloads/. <b>Ensure no previous version of Python is installed and do not use the 64-bit version of Python 3.
 This may cause an error "PyUSB not found".</b>

-## Install PyUSB, PyQt5 and QDarkStyle
+## Install PyUSB, LibUSB, PyQt5 and QDarkStyle
-* Open Terminal/Command-line/CMD
+* Open Terminal/Command-line/CMD and run the following:
-* Run "pip3 install qdarkstyle" and "pip3 install pyqt5" and "pip3 install pyusb"
+* pip3 install qdarkstyle
+* pip3 install pyqt5
+* pip3 install pyusb
+* pip3 install libusb
 * <i>MacOS users must also run "brew install libusb".
 For more info on brew, head to https://brew.sh/.</i>

 ## Install TinFoil on your Switch